 I’ve often observed that the young people who understand less tend to appreciate less.
 College is a huge financial undertaking for most families and it is okay for your kids to know that you are making a serious commitment by contributing to their education.
 While they shouldn’t feel guilty, they should recognize that this comes with the expectation that they take their education seriously, that they go to class, that they get help tutoring if they need extra help, and that they put the necessary effort into studying.
 Also, understanding the true cost of college can help promote the idea that your student should expect to live a college student lifestyle, rather than the lifestyle of an adult with a good career.

 4. Allows Students to Plan

 When teens understand that part of their education will need to be financed through scholarships and working, they can make plans.
 A motivated high school student who commits to very seriously studying for the ACT or SAT, to getting good grades, and to applying for scholarships can often shave thousands of dollars off the price of college.
 It may help for your student to think of this as a potentially very lucrative job – it may end up paying $200 an hour or more if they are lucky.
 The thing about a lucrative job is that it needs to be taken seriously.
-The students who are successful in bringing in the big bucks aren’t working on it while they check Facebook or watch funny cat videos on You Tube.
+The students who are successful in bringing in the big bucks aren’t multitasking SAT prep with Instagram and watching funny cat videos.
 So, with honest conversations early in high school and your student has the option to step up to the plate and do their part.

 Are you convinced this is a conversation you need to have?
 If so, the next question is do you know how much you should expect to pay for college?
 In order to get started answering that question I will refer you to two resources: